Tintin in America: Synopsis

 Returning to Chicago with his prisoner, Tintin is praised as a hero, but gangsters kidnap Snowy and send Tintin a ransom note.
+After changing back into civvies, Tintin started his shift as a newspaper delivery boy but in the flat, a loud howling sound is heard as Tintin races up the flat to rescue Snowy but it is a baby crying with his mother after all.
+At the police station, Tintin is questioned by police about the kidnapping of Snowy.
 Tracing the kidnappers to a local mansion, Tintin hides in a suit of armor and frees Snowy from the dungeon.
 The following day, Tintin is invited to a cannery, but it is a trap set by gangsters, who trick him into falling into the meat-grinding machine.
-Tintin is saved when the machine workers go on strike and then apprehend the mobsters.
+Tintin is saved when the machine workers go on strike and then apprehends the mobsters.
 In thanks, he is invited to a banquet in his honor, where he is kidnapped.
 His captors tie him to a dumbbell and throw him into Lake Michigan to drown, but Tintin survives by floating to the surface, with his dumbbell having been accidentally replaced with a fake.
 Gangsters posing as police capture him, but he once again overwhelms them and hands them over to the authorities.
 Finally, Tintin's success against the gangsters is celebrated by a ticker-tape parade, following which he returns to Europe.